 Pinduoduo not only appeals to Chinese consumers but it has many benefits for Brands.
 No commissions fees, custom tools, low requirements, low deposits, etc

 80+% of RED users are women from first tiers cities.
-The app has its own market place and strong logistic services.
-It also displays shorts video and influencers can add hyperlinks to platforms such as Tmall, Weibo or Taobao.
+The app has its own marketplace and strong logistic services.
+It also displays shorts videos and influencers can add hyperlinks to platforms such as Tmall, Weibo, or Taobao.

-A well-translated brand’s name
+To sell in China, your brand need A well-translated brand’s name

-To sell well in China, it’s important to adapt oneself to the Chinese consumer’s needs.
+To sell in China, it’s important to adapt oneself to the Chinese consumer’s needs.
 A Chinese name is required.
 For choosing a brand’s name, you need to combine the characteristics of the product and the brand values.
 Chinese consumers always feel more comfortable when they have in front of them a product with Chinese references.

 Just to give you an example carrefour: 家乐福 which can be translated to the house of happiness